darkhelmet/verboselogging/posts/what-do-programmers-really-do.md

 -   Have sex
 -   Work on plans to sing a new song to Steve Ballmer

-So that’s it.
-That’s what programmers do.
+So that's it.
+That's what programmers do.